3d-it/3d1/content/pages/blog/how-to-purchase-a-domain.md

 *   For a business, include your brand name or the service you offer.

-Use tools like [NameMesh](https://www.namemesh.com) or [LeanDomainSearch](https://www.leandomainsearch.com) to generate creative domain ideas.
+You can use [LeanDomainSearch](https://www.leandomainsearch.com) to generate creative domain ideas.

 #### **Step 3: Check Domain Name Availability**